 What qualifies for a grant?

 We support the creation of new enterprises or units, the development of new products or provision of new services, an increase in production capacity or the complete restructuring of an existing enterprise’s entire production process:

 - the purchase of machinery and equipment and the intangible assets needed for their use

 - the purchase of land and the construction of buildings and structures

 - connection to the network or modification of an existing connection

 - applying for the primary protection of intellectual property resulting from the development of a new product

 - development of processes related to the enterprise’s product or service

-- drafting a ‘do no significant harm’ principle assessment
+- preparing an assessment of the ‘do no significant harm’ principle and climate proofing

 What will change in the company?